cnabio/cnab-spec/103-bundle-runtime.md

 CNAB_ACTION=install
 ```

 The _installation name_ is the name of the _instance of_ this application.
 Consider the situation where an application ("wordpress") is installed multiple times into the same cloud.
 Each installation _must_ have a unique installation name, even though they will be installing the same CNAB bundle.
-Instance names MUST consist of Graph Unicode characters and _may_ be user-readable.
+Instance names MUST consist of Graph Unicode characters and MAY be user-readable.
 The Unicode Graphic characters include letters, marks, numbers, punctuation, symbols, and spaces, from categories L, M, N, P, S, Zs.

 The _bundle name_ is the name of the bundle (as represented in `bundle.json`'s `name` field).
 The specification of this field is in the [101-bundle-json.md](bundle definition).

 The _action_ is one of the action verbs defined in the section below.

-Optionally, `CNAB_REVISION` _may_ be passed, where this is a _unique string_ indicating the current "version" of the _installation_.
+Optionally, `CNAB_REVISION` MAY be passed, where this is a _unique string_ indicating the current "version" of the _installation_.
 For example, if the `my_installation` installation is upgraded twice (changing only the parameters), three `CNAB_REVISIONS` should be generated (1. install, 2. upgrade, 3. upgrade).
 See [the Claims definition](104-claims.md) for details on revision ids.
 That `status` action _must not_ increment the revision.

 As specified in the `bundle.json`, some parameters may be injected into the environment as environment variables.